Saabiq-10/Applicant-Builder/README.md

 It reads the description of your dream job and lists student teams, courses, and hackathons that match the skills employers look for.
 Each suggestion includes a link and a short reason why it fits, so you can act immediately.

-The main goal is **club discovery**, helping students find opportunities they might have missed.
+The main goal is **club discovery**, helping students find opportunities they might have missed and apply directly by clicking on one of the links.
 The secondary goal is **planning**, giving a clear path to build experience for specific roles.
 It makes getting involved simple, fast, and personal.